locationtech/geomesa/docs/user/datastores/index_config.rst

 Specifying a Table Splitter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A table splitter may be specified by through user data when creating a simple feature type, before calling ``createSchema``.
+A table splitter may be specified through user data when creating a simple feature type, before calling ``createSchema``.

 To indicate the table splitter class, use the key ``table.splitter.class``: